 If you don’t like the default form field values (i.e. USOURCE, UCAMPAIGN, IREFERRER, etc.), you can specify them as well.
 Besides these, there are a bunch of other configuration options that can help with your particular needs as well.

-3. Super customization
+3. Super Customization

 You can now capture a lot of valuable information about your visitors, especially where they are coming from.
 Get the power of expensive analytics tools without the expensive part.

-Sometimes looking at each person individually gives you much better feel about them, what they are looking for, how they found your site, etc. It’s much better than treating them as a point on your chart.
+Sometimes looking at each person individually gives you a much better feel about them, what they are looking for, how they found your site, etc. It’s much better than treating them as a point on your chart.